 - Only $70 million a year will go towards homelessness and housing affordability which is not enough to solve the housing problem.

 - Prop.
 D and Prop C are competing, with only one going into effect if both pass, you must compare both measures.

 Note: This is not an opinion post.
-Since these are hot topics currently happening in our industry, we, Pyramid and Century, want to shed some light on facts about each proposition.
+Since the current propositions are a concerning topic in our industry, we at, Pyramid and Century, want to share facts about each proposition.